 A simple formula with few variables, Payback eliminates the need for the following variables used to discount future cash flows in a normal DCF model:

 - estimated cost of capital, normally derived with the Capital Asset Pricing Model (CAPM) which is open to manipulation of the risk-free rate by central banks; and

 - projected exit value or an exit multiple.

 Payback adjusts FCF for expected growth, providing a far more useful measure than normal multiples (e.g. P/E) which do not.

 Payback does not assume a linear relationship between value (P/E) and expected growth as in the PEG ratio.
 The actual relationship more closely resembles an exponential curve.

 Payback does not need to be adjusted for stock buybacks.

-Future growth is not always consistent and is subject to forecast error.
+Future growth is still subject to forecast error.